 I received some fun little samples this month with Tata Harper and Ursa Major orders, mostly skincare with one sweet makeup sample.
 I instantly fell in love with the Ursa Major Fortifying Face Balm and will most likely be purchasing it in the future.
 It has the look of a balm but it’s runny in consistency like a serum, and wears like a really hydrating/moisturizing serum that’s good enough for daytime moisturizer-wear as well (unless you have really dry skin).
 I really loved the combo of wearing this balm with my Kahina Giving Beauty Argan oil on top.
 I found that combo to be better suited for night time because of the shine, but it could be do-able for daytime wear if you use a mattifying primer on top of it prior to makeup application.
 I used the Ursa Major Essential Face Wipe to wipe off oil-cleansing makeup residue and it was really nice for that.
 These face wipes contain toner-like ingredients so these would be great for travel, whether you need them for makeup removal/toner or as a skin refresher.
-Use this link to get 10% off of your first Ursa Major order!
-(Not affiliated, just making use of their great rewards program which is open to all customers!)

 I absolutely love the Tata Harper Lip & Cheek Tint that I got to sample, in the shade very vivacious.
 It’s creamy, it has great pigmentation, and it’s long-lasting.
 I’m dying to try the shade very nice, which is a pinkish everyday nude.
 The Tata Harper Rebuilding Moisturizer was very so-so for me, because it left my skin feeling a bit dry.
 I have no problem adding oils into my moisturizer, but I would prefer to have a moisturizer that will do the job on its own and then I can add oils in for a moisture boost.
 The Tata Harper Purifying Mask is a really nice, cooling clay facial mask.
 Although I didn’t see anything significant happen with my skin, it was really pleasant and I enjoyed the cooling effect while it dried.
 It’s nothing I will run out and purchase right now, but still a very decent clay mask.